LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Method

 \subsection{Preliminaries}

-\textbf{A generative adversarial network (GAN)} consists of a generator $G(\cdot)$ that maps latent vectors $\z \sim p(\z)$ to fake images, $i.e$. $\tilde{\x} = G(\z)$, and a discriminator $D(\cdot)$ that tries to differentiate fake images from real ones.
-They are trained in an adversarial manner, in the sense that the generator tries to fool the discriminator while the discriminator learns to measure the realness of generated images.
+A GAN model consists of a generator $G(\cdot)$ that maps latent vectors $\z \sim p(\z)$ to fake images, $i.e$. $\tilde{\x} = G(\z)$, and a discriminator $D(\cdot)$ that tries to differentiate fake images from real ones.
+They are trained in an adversarial manner in the sense that the generator tries to fool the discriminator.
 The training loss can be formulated as follows:

 where $p(\x)$ and $p(\tilde{\x})$ are the distributions of real images and synthesized images, respectively.
-Besides, $f$ is a model-specific function that varies between different GANs.
+Here, $f(\cdot)$ is a model-specific function that varies between different GANs.

-\textbf{Conventional manipulation} leverages a pre-trained GAN for content editing since many prior arts~\cite{dcgan, shen2020interfacegan} have shown that the latent space of a GAN is correlated with the property of semantic arithmetic.
-For instance, adding or removing the glass from an image can be fulfilled by performing simple additive or subtractive operations in the latent space.
-The manipulation model can be formulated as follows:

-where $ \n $ is the attribute vector in the latent space and $ \alpha $ is the step for the manipulation.
-In other words, when a latent code is moved toward the attribute vector, the corresponding attribute contained in the output image will vary accordingly.
-Notably, such a manipulation strategy tends to modify global attributes of synthesis.